 Sorry.
 I know I walked further than what the maps, guides or race director said!!!!

-Besides putting faith in electronic gadgets, we have a tendency to think we did more than what was done.
+Besides putting faith in electronic gadgets, we tend to think we did more than what was done.

 That wind blew just a bit harder.
 The climbs are just a bit steeper.
 And the mileage walked a tad longer.